leonardorleon/data_engineering_zoomcamp/04-analytics-engineering/hw_2025/homework_2025.md

 For the Trips that **respectively** started from `Newark Airport`, `SoHo`, and `Yorkville East`, in November 2019, what are **dropoff_zones** with the 2nd longest p90 trip_duration ?

-- LaGuardia Airport, Chinatown, Garment District
+- LaGuardia Airport, Chinatown, Garment District  <------
 - LaGuardia Airport, Park Slope, Clinton East
 - LaGuardia Airport, Saint Albans, Howard Beach
 - LaGuardia Airport, Rosedale, Bath Beach
 - LaGuardia Airport, Yorkville East, Greenpoint

+looking at the core models: dim_fhv_trips, fct_fhv_monthly_zone_traveltime_p90.
+Then doing a dense rank partitioned by pu_zone and ordered by the percentile trip distance.

 ## Submitting the solutions